All-less/trace-generator/README.md

 ### Contributing

 Any form of contribution is welcome!
 If you find a bug, create an issue; if you extend a feature, send a pull request.

+### Acknowledgement

+@SimonZYC has significantly contributed to this project.